 - Generate alpha:

-- If you are an investor seeking direct investment in alternative asset classes, futures and options over commodities such as wheat and wool may provide you with opportunities to improve returns or diversify your investment portfolio.
+- If you are an investor seeking direct investment in alternative asset classes, futures and options over commodities such as wheat and barley may provide you with opportunities to improve returns or diversify your investment portfolio.

 - Trade relative value spreads – time, quality, geography: